Individual and group rights

+Individual rights, also known as natural rights, are rights held by individuals by virtue of being human.
+Some theists believe individual rights are bestowed by God.
+An individual right is a moral claim to freedom of action.

-Group rights, also known as collective rights, are rights held by a group as a whole rather than individually by its members; in contrast, individual rights are rights held by individual people; even if they are group-differentiated, which most rights are, they remain individual rights if the right-holders are the individuals themselves.
+Group rights, also known as collective rights, are rights held by a group as a whole rather than individually by its members.
+In contrast, individual rights are rights held by individual people; even if they are group-differentiated, which most rights are, they remain individual rights if the right-holders are the individuals themselves.

+Individual rights and group rights are often incompatible.
+An appeal to group rights is often used to promote violation of individual rights.
 Historically, group rights have been used both to infringe upon and to facilitate individual rights, and the concept remains controversial.

 Organizational group rights

-Besides the rights of groups based upon the immutable characteristics of their individual members, other group rights cater toward organizational persons, including nation-states, trade unions, corporations, trade associations, chambers of commerce, specific ethnic groups, and political parties.
+Besides the rights of groups based upon the immutable characteristics of their individual members, other group rights exercised and enshrined in law at different levels including those held by organizational persons, including nation-states, trade unions, corporations, trade associations, chambers of commerce, specific ethnic groups, and political parties.
 Such organizations are accorded rights that are particular to their specifically stated functions and their capacities to speak on behalf of their members, i.e. the capacity of the corporation to speak to the government on behalf of all individual customers or employees or the capacity of the trade union to negotiate for benefits with employers on behalf of all workers in a company.